cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 - **Objective:** You will be having a conversation with the Chief Marketing Officer surrounding to core competencies for this role: 1) how you leverage your skills to maximize marketing effectiveness for highly technical solutions and remain consistently on brand and 2) How you deliver on-brand creative while ensuring a fast creative shipping environment.

 - **Candidate Prep:** As a creative designer, you would serve as a primary voice and stakeholder for the Cockroach brand.
 As such, this role involves overseeing the design and execution of all digital, print, display, and collateral content.
-An important element of being at a young B2B company is being able to make smart decisions in a fast-moving environment with a focus on shipping creative content.
+Being at a young B2B company, you will have to make smart decisions in a fast-moving creative environment.
 Given that CockroachDB is a highly technical product in a highly technical industry, we target two personas: developers and IT decision-makers (such as Chief Architects and CIOs).
 Getting these audiences' attention is particularly challenging-- they are jaded and marketing wary.
 Visual brand consistency is important to developing a solid brand ID with the limited promotional vehicles available.
 Think about how you approach the above-mentioned competencies with these goals in mind.

 ## **Title: Take-home Exercise: Email & Landing Page Design**

 - **Objective:** Your task is to redesign the email and landing page for a campaign promoting Cockroach Labs content with an eye towards making clear calls to action and communicating efficiently to inspire engagement.

 - **Candidate Prep:** Driving lead activity is a critical element of marketing’s role within Cockroach Labs.
 Our content is a great asset for engaging our prospects and the community, but if they aren’t aware of new content, then its value is underleveraged.
-For this exercise, you should think about how to effectively direct your audience, structure content
+For this exercise, you should think about how to effectively direct your audience, layer content to convey its relevance, and ensure that your landing page supports engagement.
+Make sure to leverage the Cockroach Labs style guide to ensure brand consistency.

-- **Take-home Exercise Goal:**
-    - Provide clear actions to the email recipient.
-    - Layer the pertinent information so the reader can decide of the content is relevant to them.
-    - Ensure that the landing page experience supports the continued engagement of content.

-- **Take-home Exercise Considerations:**
-    - Leverage the Cockroach Labs style guide to ensure brand consistency.
-    - Please be prepared to explain the design motivations and decisions made during the creative process.

 ## **Title: Take-home Onsite Review**

 - **Objective:** You will be asked to explain your process and decisions while completing the take-home exercise.
 You will also be asked to bring an additional piece of work to share with the interviewer and discuss it.